Navigation Chart Location

 - least depth in entrance is 9.0m at chart datum,

-- with depths 10.4 to 11 metres over the remainder of the Outer Berth.
+- with depths 10.4m to 11m over the remainder of the Outer Berth.

-For further information on the Port of Broome wharf and berthing procedures please see the Port and Terminal Handbook.
+For further information on the Port of Broome wharf and berthing procedures please go to Port Operations.

-Port of Broome maintains a 24 hour, 7 day watch of VHF Channel 14 and 16.
+Port of Broome maintains a 24 hour, 7 day watch on VHF Channels 14 and 16.

 There is a turnaround and parking area for trucks conducting business at Port of Broome.
 Terms and conditions apply.

 Public car parking facilities are located between Customs House and Port of Pearls House with limited public amenities.
-The Entrance Point boat ramp area includes parking for vehicles with boat trailers.
+The Entrance Point boat ramp area includes two ramps and parking for vehicles with boat trailers.

-Permission must be sought prior to using the slipway or carrying out work in the area.
-Work permits are issued from the Engineering and Finance building located adjacent to the slipway, off Slipway Road.
+Permission must be sought prior to using the Slipway or carrying out work in the area.
+Work permits are issued from the Operations department located at 549 Port Drive.